trampgeek/moodle-qtype_coderunner/docs/index.md

 <img src="https://coderunner.org.nz/pluginfile.php/56/mod_page/content/31/Screenshot%20from%202023-08-29%2016-50-18.png" />

+Since the STUDENT_ANSWER with this UI is just a list of the strings the student entered into the gaps, the answer can't be just executed as is.
+Instead the template code must insert the gap strings back into the original code.
+See the section [The Ace Gapfiller UI](https://coderunner.org.nz/mod/page/view.php?id=568) at https://coderunner.org.nz for more details and examples.

 #### Serialisation

 The serialisation is a
-JSON list of strings, which are the values entered by the student into the gaps.
+JSON list of strings, which are the values entered by the student into the gaps, or an empty string if all the gaps are left empty.

 #### UI parameters

  * ui_source.
 This parameter specifies where to get the source text to be displayed in the editor (with gaps as specified above).
-       The default value is "globalextra" but the alternative is "test0".
+       The default value is "globalextra" (a field in the question authoring form) but the alternative is "test0".

        In the latter case, the contents of the test code field of the first test is used.
-In this latter case, all other test cases should contain corresponding gap fillers and the result table will substitute the student's gap fillers into all tests with syntax colouring to denote the substitution.
+Then, all other test cases should contain corresponding gap fillers and the result table will substitute the student's gap fillers into all tests.
 In this mode, you can't use the "Use as example" feature because the test code isn't defined until the student has filled in the gaps.